jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/formula/Formula.rst

 6. Fill in the main fields of template
 7. Create envelope
-8. Add rows to table. and fill number fields
+8. Add rows to table and fill in number fields

 .. image:: pic_formula/Screenshot_04.png
    :width: 600